Transformative Foundation Grants

 Augustana College Athletic Complex

-Mr. Knowlton was passionate about sports and particularly football, and had a long personal connection with Augustana College in Rock Island, IL.
+Mr. Knowlton and Mr. Lindberg were passionate about sports and particularly football, and had long personal connections with Augustana College in Rock Island, IL.
 The Foundation partnered with Augustana in 2013 to create the Austin E. Knowlton Outdoor Athletic Complex, which includes the Charles D. Lindberg Stadium and the Ken Anderson Club, which have been called “the best Division III football and track & field facilities in the nation”.
 In addition to the $9 million grant for these athletic facilities, Mr. Knowlton also funded Augustana’s large Austin E. Knowlton Memorial Scholarship as well as the college’s Honors program.

 Cincinnati Museum Center Science Stage